10 Facts & Stats About Learning Retention You’ll Want to Remember

 Not all workplace learning is doomed to be forgotten!
 You have the power to create employee training in a way that encourages information recall and adds value.

-Employees not only need better retention tools and strategies to do their jobs better, but they also want them.
 Here are some steps you can take to nurture minds with your training programs:

 People don’t want to waste time learning skills that aren’t relevant to their roles and career goals.
 So for learning and development to be successful, it needs to be relevant, actionable, and make an impact.